What is the mission of the Instruction Section (IS)?

 The Executive Committee has authority over the affairs of the Section and is responsible to the ACRL Board.
 Its members are the seven elected officers of the Section: Chair, Vice-Chair/Chair-Elect, Secretary, Past Chair, and four Members-at-Large.
 The entire IS membership has the opportunity to vote for the officers as part of the general ALA election each spring.
 Executive Committee terms begin immediately after the Annual Conference.

-The Advisory Council is composed of the Executive Committee, plus all the chairs of the standing committees and task forces, and ex-officio members, which include the IS Newsletter Editor, IS Web Administrators, and Director of the Library Orientation & Exchange Clearinghouse (LOEX).
+The Advisory Council is composed of the Executive Committee, plus all the chairs of the standing committees and task forces, and ex-officio members, which include the IS Committee List Administrator, IS Newsletter Editor, IS Web Administrator(s), IS Archivist, the IS Liaison to the International Federation of Library Associations (IFLA), and Director of the Library Orientation & Exchange Clearinghouse (LOEX).
 Advisory Council meetings provide a forum for communication and coordination, with committees and task forces reporting on activities and making recommendations for Executive Committee consideration.

 All standing committee and task force chairs and members are appointed for the coming year by the Vice-Chair/Chair-Elect of the Section.
 Most appointments are made in February/March, and begin after the ALA Annual Conference that year.
 It is the general policy of the Section to appoint to the committees and task forces a combination of experienced IS members and those who have not previously served on Section committees and task forces.
 In some cases, members are reappointed for a second term.
 Terms are staggered to provide overlap and continuity.
 The IS committee and task force rosters list the term of appointment for each member.